Paul O’Gorman Lifeline (registered charity no. 1108060)

 Lifeline only offers treatment for children with life-threatening illnesses who cannot

 Treatment in Western hospitals

-The demands for our services grow each year: in 2016 we accommodated 201 people
+The demands for our services grow each year: in 2018 we accommodated 192 people

 (patients and parents), none of whom spoke the language and all of whom

 are desperately worried about their sick child.
-We sometimes have to bring additional family members (for
+We sometimes have to bring additional

 In the UK all work is done by volunteers.
-In Italy our Italian sister charity has
+In Italy there is one paid employee,

-to remember there is a life outside hospital full of affection, play and friendships.
+is a life outside hospital full of affection, play and friendships.
 Our

 volunteers and staff build close relationships with the families, who may be away

 from home for 18 months to 2 years.
-Lifeline finds a hospital to accept the
+We find a hospital to accept the child,